 So far the area has received good winter rains, so the 2019 wildflower season is looking very promising.

-Merredin - Merredin Peak green-veined shell orchids out in bloom.
-Totadgin Conservation Park, located 14km south on the Road to Bruce Rock, has Dark Banded Greenhood Orchids in bloom.
-The Merredin Chandler Road 25km north of Merredin is a great spot to explore.
-Our local contact Carina over at Central Wheatbelt Visitor Centre reports:
+Merredin - Merredin Peak spider orchids, green-veined shell orchids out in bloom.
+Sun-dews, wattle.
+Totadgin Conservation Park, located 14km south on the Road to Bruce Rock, has donkey, spider, blue fairy orchids in bloom.
+The Merredin Chandler Road 25km north of Merredin has donkey, Spider, Blue fairy Orchids flowering, white and pink everlastings in bloom.
+Last updated 27 August 2019.

 Kellerberrin - Kellerberrin Hill offers great views over the town and is a lovely wildflower spot in season.
 Follow the flowers along the Trayning/Bencubbin Road to Durokoppin Reserve.
 This 1500 acre reserve of woodland, heath and mallee supports a wide variety of flora and fauna.
 Discover tea trees, wattle and grevillea amongst a colourful array of species.